nrukavkov/cosmos-config-node/README.md

 # Ansible Cosmos Node

-An Ansible toolkit for secure host and installing cosmos node.
-This toolkit based on https://github.com/hyphacoop/cosmos-ansible.
+An Ansible toolkit for secure host and installing Cosmos Node.
+This toolkit is based on https://github.com/hyphacoop/cosmos-ansible.

 ## Requirements